 Despite wanting nothing more than to just sleep the day away after hiking up Pidurangala Rock for sunrise, I answered the call of adventure once more.
 A small group of people at the hostel were looking to kill some time before they left Sigiriya in the evening and wanted to make a day trip over to Polonnaruwa.
 As would become a recurring theme on these Sri Lankan expeditions, I knew nothing about where I was going but laced up my adventure shoes anyway.

 We hopped on a local bus, the first of what would turn out to be many along the way.
 I was growing accustomed to playing the part of tourist, which was a much different role in Sri Lanka than in other countries where tourism has taken a heavy toll on a country.
-Not necessarily in a terrible way, but in many parts of Sri Lanka, a wide-eyed, eager tourist was still a marvel before they was seen as a cash grab.
+Not necessarily in a terrible way, but in many parts of Sri Lanka, a wide-eyed, eager tourist was still a marvel before they were seen as a cash grab.

 My knowledge of Sri Lanka was minimal, and letting the locals build my adventure for me has worked out well so far.
 So yes, Mr. Tuk Tuk Driver, call your friend who has a few bikes to rent for us in Polonnaruwa.
 We got off the bus and immediately were welcomed by a local who had bikes ready for us.
 They cost a meager 300 LKR ($1.75 USD) for the day but I’m guessing we must have had to pay extra for the brakes.
 Despite that minor setback, we left Polonnaruwa unscathed, and what was originally imagined to be a quick way to kill time ended up being one of the most jaw-dropping, awe-inspiring adventures of my time in Sri Lanka.